-Craniosacral therapy or CST was initially developed by an osteopathic physician by the name of John E. Upledger.
-He participated in several ground-breaking scientific studies ranging from 1975-1983 at Michigan State University.
-There he was a Professor of Biomechanics and a clinical researcher there.What is Craniosacral Therapy?
+Craniosacral therapy or CST was initially developed by an osteopathic physician named John E. Upledger.
+He was a professor of biomechanics and a clinical researcher at the Michigan State University and participated in several ground-breaking scientific studies ranging from 1975-1983.

 Craniosacral therapy involves a hands-on, gentle method of examining and enhancing the aspect of the physiological body system known as the craniosacral system, which is made up of the cerebrospinal fluid and membranes protecting the brain and spinal cord.
 The practitioner applies a soft touch about the weight of a nickel in order to release restrictions in the system so that the functioning of the central nervous system is improved.How Does Craniosacral Therapy Help?

 CST complements the body’s natural healing process and is increasingly being used as a preventative health measure because it increases the ability of the body to resist diseases.
 It also apparently has the ability to treat migraine, chronic back and neck pain, colic, motor incoordination, autism, and other central nervous system disorders.
 It also treats Orthopedic problems, traumatic brain injury or spinal cord injury, scoliosis, learning disabilities, infantile disorders, emotional problems, stress problems, problems of tension, TMJ disorder, fibromyalgia, connective tissue problems, postoperative difficulties, post-traumatic stress disorder, and neurovascular or immune disorders.